arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pt100-rtd-pmc/content.md

 ---
 title: 'Connect an RTD/Thermocouple to the Portenta Machine Control'
 difficulty: beginner
-description: "How to connect an RTD (Resistance Temperature Detector) or a thermocouple the to Portenta Machine Control and monitor the values using the Arduino PLC IDE."
+description: "How to connect an RTD (Resistance Temperature Detector) or a thermocouple to Portenta Machine Control and monitor the values using the Arduino PLC IDE."
 tags:
   - RTD
   - Thermocouple